Current lab members

 I am a theoretical biologist interested in a broad range of topics in evolutionary biology and evo-devo.
 I did my PhD with Peter Hammerstein at the Humboldt University of Berlin, working on Wolbachia, symbiotic bacteria that manipulate the biology and reproduction of their arthropod hosts in bizarre ways.
 As I became more and more interested in the developmental and regulatory systems that underlie phenotypic variation and evolution, I then moved to Lund University as a DFG postdoctoral fellow to work with Tobias Uller.
 Using gene regulatory network models, I analyzed the origins of discrete phenotypic plasticity (e.g., wing polyphenisms in insects) as well as human developmental disorders caused by haploinsufficiency of transcriptional regulators.
 As a postdoc with Hanna in Mainz, I’m dealing with different aspects of sexual reproduction, such as mating types and sex chromosomes, from an evo-devo/gene-regulatory perspective.

-I’m excited to join the Kokkonuts in Mainz as a post-doc researcher.
+I’m excited to have joined the Kokkonuts in Mainz as a post-doc researcher.
 I’m a biodemographer with a particular interest in life history theory.
 During my PhD in Lyon, I used comparative and meta-analytic approaches to describe the diversity of life history tactics in mammals.
-As a kokkonutter I will mainly work on better understanding the evolutionary causes leading to the diversity of aging patterns observed in animals using both modelling and comparative approaches.
+As a kokkonutter I mainly work on better understanding the evolutionary causes leading to the diversity of aging patterns observed in animals using both modelling and comparative approaches.

 I am from the southern Indian city of Bangalore.
 My master degree is in mathematics and biology, and I’m interested in all things theoretical ecology and evolution.
 Previously I have worked on coevolution in endosymbioses, the ecology of microbial communities, and to a much lesser extent some fieldwork in service of understanding centipede macroevolution.
 As a PhD Kokkonut, I will spend my time thinking about the evolutionary origins of sex, senescence, and multicellularity.
 As a newcomer to Mainz, I will try to improve mein Deutsch, bake more bread, and become a wine snob.